 To be eligible for the scholarship interview, you must meet the following requirements:

 - Be a United States citizen or able to obtain citizenship by the last day of the first term of your freshman year for four-year offers or the first term of your sophomore year for three-year offers.
 Activation cannot occur prior to obtaining citizenship.
+Also if you receive a scholarship and possess dual citizenship, you cannot activate a scholarship or be contracted until you renounce your non-U.S. citizenship.

 - Graduate from a high school or have an equivalent certificate.